stellar/go/ingest/tutorial/getting-started.md

 	panicIf(err)
 ```

-This part will take a while, as Captive Core (or whatever backend) processes these ledgers and prepares them for ingestion.
+This part will take a bit of time as Captive Core (or whatever backend) processes these ledgers and prepares them for ingestion.

 Now, we'll actually use a `LedgerTransactionReader` object to use the backend and read the transactions ledger by ledger.
 It takes the backend, the network passphrase, and the ledger you'd like to process as parameters, giving you back an object that returns raw transaction objects row by row.